wely/DevCamp/HOL/dotnet/02-modern-cloud-apps/README.md

     ````

 1. We will now add code to the dashboardcontroller.
 Open the `dashboardcontroller.cs` file

-1. Inside the `using` statement that contains the API call to the client, replace the lines with the following:
+1. Inside the `using` statement that contains the API call to the client, replace `//TODO: ADD Caching` comment block with the following:

     ```csharp
     //##### Add caching here #####